kojimaru14/Box-UI-Elements-Test/README.md

     kubectl apply -f k8s

-To get tehe list of pods, run this:
+To get the list of pods, run this:

     kubectl get pods